Counseling Degrees and Programs in Wisconsin

 Quick Facts

-- There are 16 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Wisconsin.1,2
+• There are 26 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Wisconsin.1,2

-- Of the counseling schools in Wisconsin, 0 offer an associate’s degree, 3 offer a bachelor’s degree, 1 offers a certificate, and 16 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Wisconsin, 6 offer an associate degree, 4 offer a bachelor’s degree, 7 offer a certificate, and 16 offer a master’s or advanced degree.1,2

-- 1 school ranked in US News Best Student Counseling Programs 2019.4
+• 1 school ranked in US News & World Report’s Best Student Counseling Programs 2022.4

-- Across 8 schools, 12 counseling programs are accredited by CACREP.2
+• Across 8 schools, 12 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Wisconsin Counseling Schools and Programs